sporto/elm-tutorial/en/01-foundations/04-imports-and-modules.md

 Html.div [] []
 ```

-You can also import modules and expose functions and types on it:
+You can also import a module and expose specific functions and types from it:

 ```
 import Html exposing (div)